Mwai8/monty/README.md

-interpreter for Monty ByteCodes files
+monty is an interpreter for Monty ByteCodes files